 Co-organisers: Konrad Adenauer Foundation, Rule of Law Programme South East Europe

-The digital revolution is redrawing the healthcare landscape across the entire world.
+The digital revolution is redrawing the healthcare landscape across the entire world, bringing about a wave of innovation that is fundamentally changing how we approach medical services.
+Good care for everyone through access to quality and affordable healthcare should be the ultimate goal.
 How prepared is Romania for the ongoing digital revolution in healthcare?
-What would be some good practices it can share with other Member States?
-How are Romanian policy-makers ensuring that new and innovative medical technologies are available to patients?
-What is the European Union doing to support Member States in the era of digitised healthcare services?
+How are Romanian policy-makers ensuring that innovative medical treatments and technologies are available to all its citizens?
+What is the European Union doing to support Member States in the era of new technologies in healthcare?

 In the context of Brexit, migration issues, rising populism and persistent economic and development inequalities throughout the European Union, the question remains what financial resources can the European Union mobilise in its post-Brexit configuration?
 Against this background, this panel seeks to focus on the positions of different institutional and independent actors on the future budget of the European Union, how the MFF is negotiated and what its actual spending priorities should be.
 We aim to understand the obstacles and potential solutions for achieving a budget that would work for all citizens, whilst also help the EU recreate itself following the withdrawal of the United Kingdom from the bloc.